 Internal links connect one page on your website to another to build your site architecture.
 Since web crawlers move through the content, not navigation bars, to find all pages on your site, internal links are vital to this process.
 Until the crawlers can access every page and post on your site through internal links, all your keywords and other SEO efforts will have zero impact on the inaccessible pages.

-The internal links should only point to pages with excellent content that relates back to the topic at hand to provide more value for your site visitors.
-You can link the pages using keywords as anchor text for a boost to the SEO value for your webpage.
+The internal links should only point to pages with excellent content related to the topic to provide more value for your site visitors.
+You can link the pages using keywords as anchor text to boost your web page's SEO value.

 Learn more about internal links.

 Headers (H1, H2, H3, etc)